Updated 11/9/18 — Current Cash Back Total: $1,048.91

 How It Works:

-Yes, you can actually earn CASH BACK for shopping on Amazon!!
+Yes, you can actually earn CASH BACK for using a rebate app on Amazon!!

 When you decide what retailer you’d like to make a purchase from, click on the Ebates “shop now” button from that retailer’s profile.